First order rigidity of homeomorphism groups of manifolds: Preliminaries

 Thus, for Oxtoby--Ulam measures, the groups of measure-preserving homeomorphisms of $M$ are all conjugate to each other.
 In particular, each $(M,G)\in\cM_{\vol}$ corresponds to a measure that is unique up to topological conjugacy.
 We will therefore refer to groups of \emph{measure-preserving homeomorphisms} without specifying a particular Oxtoby--Ulam measure.
 We refer the reader to~\cite{Fathi1980,Banyaga1997} for generalities about measure-preserving homeomorphisms.

-A group theoretic interpretation of (certain) balls in a manifold will be a crucial step in this paper.
-By $B^n(r)$, we mean the compact ball of radius $r>0$ with the center at the origin in $\bR^n$.
-The following lemma is originally due to Brown~\cite{Brown1962b} for the first two parts, and to Fathi~\cite{Fathi1980} for the rest.
+A group theoretic interpretation of (certain) balls in a manifold will be another crucial step in this paper.
+The importance of being able to identify regular open sets which are homeomorphic to balls comes from the following lemma, which is originally due to Brown~\cite{Brown1962b} for the first two parts, and to Fathi~\cite{Fathi1980} for the remainder.
 One may view this as a natural generalization of the fact that every compact connected 2-manifold can be obtained by gluing up the boundary of a polygon in a suitable way.
 See also~\cite{CV1977,LeRoux2014} for more details.
+In the statement of the lemma, $B^n(r)$ means the compact ball of radius $r>0$ with the center at the origin in $\bR^n$.

-\begin{lem}[\cite{Brown1962b,Fathi1980}; cf.~{\cite[Chapter 17]{CV1977}}] For each compact connected $n$--manifold $M$, there exists a continuous surjection such that the following hold: \begin{enumerate}[(i)] \item the restriction of $f$ on $\inte B^n(1)$ is an embedding onto an open dense subset of $M$; \item we have $f(\inte B^n(1))\cap f(\partial B^n(1))=\varnothing$, and in particular, $\partial M\sse f(\partial B^n(1))$; \end{enumerate} In the case when $M$ is equipped with an Oxtoby--Ulam measure $\mu$, we can further require the following. \begin{enumerate}[(i)] \item we have $\mu(f(\partial B^n(1)))=0$; \item The measure $\mu$ is the pushforward of Lebesgue measure by $f$. \end{enumerate} \end{lem} The conditions (i) and (ii) already imply that an Oxtoby--Ulam measure on $M$ exists.
-For instance, one can pull back the Lebesgue measure on a ball using the surjection $B^n(1)\longrightarrow M$ as in Lemma~\ref{lem:brown-measure}.
-The condition (iv) is also easy to be attained from the previous conditions and Theorem~\ref{thm:ou}; see also~\cite{GP1975}.
+\begin{lem}[\cite{Brown1962b,Fathi1980}; cf.~{\cite[Chapter 17]{CV1977}}] For each compact connected $n$--manifold $M$, there exists a continuous surjection such that the following hold: \begin{enumerate}[(i)] \item the restriction of $f$ on $\inte B^n(1)$ is an embedding onto an open dense subset of $M$; \item we have $f(\inte B^n(1))\cap f(\partial B^n(1))=\varnothing$, and in particular, $\partial M\sse f(\partial B^n(1))$; \end{enumerate} If $M$ is equipped with an Oxtoby--Ulam measure $\mu$, we can further require the following: \begin{enumerate}[(i)] \item we have $\mu(f(\partial B^n(1)))=0$; \item the measure $\mu$ is the pushforward of Lebesgue measure by $f$. \end{enumerate} \end{lem} The conditions (i) and (ii) already imply that an Oxtoby--Ulam measure on $M$ exists.
+For instance, one can pull back the Lebesgue measure on a ball using the surjection from Lemma~\ref{lem:brown-measure}.
+The condition (iv) is also easy to be obtained from the previous conditions and Theorem~\ref{thm:ou}; see also~\cite{GP1975}.

 For a possbily non-compact manifold, we have the following variation also due to Fathi, which loosens the condition on the surjectivity of the map. \begin{lem}[\cite{Fathi1980}] If a connected $n$--manifold $M$ has nonempty boundary and if $M$ is equipped with a nonatomic, fully supported Radon measure $\mu$ that assigns zero measure to $\partial M$, then there exists an open embedding